Physicians Weight Loss Program

 Foster Medical combines medical expertise, nutritional guidance, and practical exercise programs to set the patient up for success.
-This program includes consistent monitoring of body composition and blood work in combination with support from your health coach to guide the way.
+The physicians weight loss program includes consistent monitoring of body composition and blood work in combination with support from your health coach to guide the way.

-What can I expect with Physician Assisted Weight Loss?
+What can I expect with Physicians Weight Loss Program?

 The focus is to achieve results and maintain results.
 Typically lab work is done to identify specific blood markers.
 All Weight Loss patients work with a Health and Fitness Coach on maintainable daily nutrition and exercise.
 When applicable, medications can be utilized to promote short term success while being coupled with efforts to make long term lifestyle improvements.